ShazaAbdallah/musical_memory_game_IOT/README.md

 - **/memory game:** Main source code for the project.
 - **/iot_memory_app:** Contains flutter app source code.
 - **/Unit tests:** Basic tests for our game components.
-- **/Assets:** Mp3 files used for the project.
+- **/Assets:** Audio files used for the project and 3D printed parts.

 ## Materials List:
 Here's a comprehensive list of the hardware components used in this project, including quantities:

-- ESP32 Development Board: 1 unit
+- ESP32 Board: 1 unit
 - Push Buttons: 4 units
 - LEDs: 4 units
 - Resistors: 4 units